huy/maven-quickstart/README.md

 **running**

 We run maven by type `mvn` and one of phases defined by maven [here](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference) or a goals implemented by a plugin specified in `pom.xml`.
-If it is a phase then depending on goal to phase binding defined in plugins, appropriate goals will be executed .
+If it is a phase then depending on binding defined in plugins or `pom.xml` , appropriate goals will be executed .
 Some typical examples are [here](example.md).

 **help**